© Dr. Steven Amstrup/Polar Bears International

 A: BJ Kirschhoffer, PBI Director of Field Operations: Researchers no longer have to camp out on the sea ice waiting for moms and cubs to emerge from their dens.
 As technology developed, we began recording behavior at den sites with remote video cameras that were protected from the cold by insulated cases and powered by batteries.
 Later, we switched to early digital cameras and then progressed to 4K digital media powered by solar panels.
 We used these systems in Alaska, on the North Slope, and later at den sites in Svalbard, Norway, a project we’re conducting in partnership with the San Diego Zoo Global and the Norwegian Polar Institute.

 This year, I’m really excited about a switch we’re making to single board computers with camera sensors.
 These are inexpensive, small devices that can be placed in a box and customized to our exact specifications.
 They consume 1/10th of the energy we used before and are powered by small, flexible, super-light solar panels.
 We tested an audio component last year and it worked well.
 This year we’re testing the video component.
-The software and instructions will be open source so, if it’s successful, other researchers will be able to use the approach to monitor other species—replicating and improving on it.
+The software and instructions will be open source so, if we're successful, other researchers will be able to use the approach to monitor other species—replicating and improving on it.

 Q: Do these studies bother the bears?
 Are they invasive?